mcuellar/cloud-docs-hub/docs/interviews/ai.md

 - Test and iterate on prompt variations.
 - Avoid ambiguous or open-ended questions if precision is needed.
 - Use system messages or role instructions for multi-turn conversations.

 ---

+### 13a.
+What are the different types of prompting techniques?

+**Answer:**
+There are several prompting techniques used to guide LLMs toward desired outputs:

+- **Zero-shot prompting:** Asking the model to perform a task without any examples.
+  *Example:* "Translate 'hello' to French."

+- **Few-shot prompting:** Providing a few examples in the prompt to help the model understand the task.
+  *Example:* "Translate the following:
+English: hello  French: bonjour
+English: goodbye  French: au revoir
+English: thank you  French:"

+- **Chain-of-thought prompting:** Encouraging the model to reason step-by-step before answering.
+  *Example:* "If a train leaves at 3pm and travels for 2 hours, what time does it arrive?
+Let's think step by step."

+- **Instruction prompting:** Giving explicit instructions or rules to follow.
+  *Example:* "Summarize the following article in one sentence."

+- **Role-based/system prompting:** Setting a role or persona for the model.
+  *Example:* "You are a helpful assistant.
+Answer the following question: ..."

+---